 - 4 tablespoons olive oil

 - 2 tablespoons fresh chives

 - 1 tablespoon Dijon mustard

-- Prepare vinaigrette.
-Set aside.
-Combine shaved sprouts and red onion.
-Toss all ingredients in a large bowl to combine.
+Combine shaved sprouts and red onion in a large salad bowl.
+Toss with dressing.
 Season to taste with salt and pepper.

 And a little twist for the Pie of The Day : Pie Crust Cookies by Completely Delicious (a great way to use up leftover pie crust!!)